-32. LEASE
+32. LEASES

-(a) As lessor
+As lessor

-The Group leases its investment properties as disclosed in note 25 to the financial statements under operating lease arrangements, and the terms of the leases range from 1 to 4 years.
+The Group leases its investment properties as disclosed in note 26 to the financial statements under operating lease arrangements, and the terms of the leases range from 1 to 4 years.

-As at 31 December 2021 and 31 December 2020, the Group had total future minimum lease rental receivables under non-cancellable operating leases falling due as follows:
+As at 31 December 2022 and 31 December 2021, the Group had total future minimum lease rental receivables under non-cancellable operating leases falling due as follows: